Girth Radio Presents…

 I watched this magnificent short four times in a row.

 Your future is not mine: The rallying cry of adidas Originals for its Spring/Summer 2016 campaign “Future.”
 (Nike’s version of this was during the 2010 World Cup; their slogan was Write the Future).

 Directed by Terence Neale adidas has Avengers Assembled a group of dynamic creatives including NBA-er Iman Shumpert (MVP for Best Hair!).

-As a corporate description of the YouTube video says: "Watch them confidently stride together towards an optimistic tomorrow, dismissing the hurdles of the negative future they seem to have inevitably inherited."
+As the description of the YouTube video says: “Watch them confidently stride together towards an optimistic tomorrow, dismissing the hurdles of the negative future they seem to have inevitably inherited.”

 (Man: the selfie stick ridicule…that alone is solid: we must be relentless in mocking the negative aspects of our culture least they become entrenched habits.)